Project Lifecycle - The Waterfall

 Once they reach this phase, however,

-the materialization from ethereal to real may not be perfect
+the materialization from ethereal to real may not be perfect.

-was extremely clear and precise on the
+Sure, your design was extremely clear and precise on the

-measurements but someone ordered the wrong bricks
+measurements but someone ordered the wrong bricks and now

-things don't line up
+things don't line up.

 What did you say?
 Oh, the faucet

-should have been on the other wall
+should have been on the other wall?
+Can’t you just, I don’t

-know, invert
+know, invert the room?

 Things like this are so much more common than what we would like, I believe everyone has some kind of story about situations like this.
 Being unpredictable is the flavor of life, I suppose.